KonradHoeffner/tempoguide/index.md

 <mtg-card name="Kaito, Bane of Nightmares"/>

 Formerly niche card but since the Frog ban firmly established as a two of value engine that is hard to remove and can disable creatures like Murktide Regent or even Emrakul.
-If you are attacking with a creature with power >3 on MTGO, set a stop at the damage step and ninjitsu Kaito in, you get the damage and the planeswalker, very good with Barrowgoyf and Murktide situationally.
+If you are attacking with a creature with power >3 on MTGO, set a stop at the damage step and Ninjutsu Kaito in, you get the damage and the planeswalker, very good with Barrowgoyf and Murktide situationally.
 It's important to set a stop in combat because if you play with stops there, your opponent will know you are not Reanimator because you have Kaito in the deck.
 Important to consider stun and tick up timing:
-If you stun something first you are at 2 loyalty, they lose one stun counter, now if you draw with Kaito you will need to tick up on the next turn in order to stun again if you havent found an answer.
+If you stun something first you are at 2 loyalty, they lose one stun counter, now if you draw with Kaito you will need to tick up on the next turn in order to stun again if you haven't found an answer.
-The boardstate will determine the right move but important to consider.
+The board state will determine the right move but important to consider.
 Remember you can ninjutsu your Kaito with another Kaito.